awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

 }}}
 ```

-Resolve all ChoiceTypes by converting each choice to a separate column:
+Resolve all `ChoiceType`s by converting each choice to a separate column:

 ```
 {{{